ziyw/ziyw.github.io/reading.markdown

 permalink: /reading/
 ---
 ## 2020

 **Books**
+- The Mythical Man-Month by Frederick Brook, nonfiction
-- The Starless Sea: A Novel by Erin Morgenstern, fiction [April]
+- The Starless Sea: A Novel by Erin Morgenstern, fiction
-- Bad Blood: Secrets and Lies in Scilicon Valley Startup, nonfiction [Feb]
+- Bad Blood: Secrets and Lies in Scilicon Valley Startup, nonfiction

 **Papers**
 - Impossibility of Distributed Consensus with One Faulty Process [Jan]